Why Does My Car Make a Clicking Noise When I Try to Start It?

 How can I check the battery connection?

-What should I listen for when trying to start the car?
+Train Your Ear: What should I listen for when trying to start the car?

 Can a Jump Start Fix the Clicking Noise Issue?

-How do I jump start the car properly?
+How do I properly jump-start the car?

 To jump a car, join the positive terminal of the dead battery to the positive terminal of the good battery.
 Next, join the negative terminal of the good one to a metal component on the dead car (never the negative terminal).
 Start the good car, then try to start the dead one.